São Filipe Airport

+History

 The airport was completed in 1997, replacing a smaller airfield at the same location.
 Its runway measures 1350 m by 30 m wide.
 The maximum single-wheel load is 20 tonnes.

+In July 2023 Vinci Airports finalized a financial arrangement to take over seven airports in Cape Verde under a concession agreement signed with the island country’s government.
+The company will be responsible for the funding, operation, maintenance, extension and modernization of the airports for 40 years, alongside its subsidiary ANA-Aeroportos de Portugal, which holds 30% of the concession company Cabo Verde Airports.